Kingston Stronger Together and FAQs

 I am no longer shielding, how can I still get help?

 If you are receiving food deliveries via the National Shielding Service, these will be stopped.
 This will not affect your eligibility for a supermarket priority delivery slot or any slots you already have in place.
 There are also many local food delivery options which you can find on Connected Kingston.
 If you are struggling to get food, you are still able to request support with food and medication delivery from Kingston Stronger Together Hub.

 If you are no longer shielding and require financial support around Council Tax or benefits you can go to Kingston Stronger Together Hub.
 For general financial support and advice, please go to Connected Kingston or contact Citizens Advice.

-See government guidance on shielding if there is a local lockdown.
+See government guidance on shielding.